SagarT2305/Boston-Housing/README.md

 Steps involved into developing this model

+1. Remove Columns with unique values
-1. Missing data treatment.
+2. Missing data treatment.
-2. Pre-processing on data such as One Hot Encoding for categorical columns and Standardization for continuous columns.
+3. Pre-processing on data such as One Hot Encoding for categorical columns and Standardization for continuous columns.
-3. Diving the dataset into training and testing sets.
+4. Diving the dataset into training and testing sets.
-4. Checking correlation with other columns in the dataset and perform Feature Selection to get best features for the model.
+5. Checking correlation with other columns in the dataset and perform Feature Selection to get best features for the model.

 Models used for predictions: